threecreepio/H2-Practise/README.md

 This is a practise rom that lets you easily test out different builds, and jump to different encounters.

+Let me know if you notice any issues, either on github, or I'm "threecreepio" on discord!

 ## Usage

 When you start Hades, press "Insert" to enter the Lua menu.